 Thank you for stopping by Recipes For Our Daily Bread to see this delicious Blackened Salmon recipe.

 I am a huge blackened salmon fan.
 Salmon is so good for your heart, skin, hair, brain, cholesterol and more.
-This blackened salmon recipe is a delicious way to eat it.
+This blackened salmon recipe is a delicious and perfect for a Keto low carb diet.

 I had found that my family loves salmon when I blackened it.
 I am sure you have heard of all the health benefits of eating salmon, and you already know you need to eat more of it.
 My goal this year was to try to find more ways I can add delicious healthy food into my families diet.